Your tutors & coaches

 We use OneFile as our e-portfolio system.
 This is where your assignments will be set, you will submit your work and you will log your off-the-job training.

 Your regular reviews will be stored on here as will some resources for your course.
-You will complete a learning journal, be able to monitor your progress towards your Knowledge, Skills and Behaviours and refer to your workplace training plan.
+You will complete a learning journal, be able to monitor your progress towards your Knowledge, Skills and Behaviours and refer to your workplace development plan.

 Our training video covers all the key features of OneFile you need to know.
 Visit the Support and FAQs page if you have questions or issues.